ShivaBasava/Todo_Python_tele_bot/README.md

 - This repo contains following files,
   - An entry point file __bot.py__
-    - __Commands___ that it'll handle are as follows:
+    - __Commands__ that it'll handle are as follows:
       - ```/start``` : To add new ToDo items
       - ```/show``` : To display ToDo items
       - ```/done``` : To remove ToDo items after they are completed
-    - Here, It'll display the ToDo items in a In-line Keyboard fashion, In which we select a particular button it'll remove that ToDo item from the list)
+    - Here, It'll display the ToDo items in a In-line Keyboard fashion, In which we select a particular button it'll remove that ToDo item from the list.

   - A model file __dbhelper.py__  to interact with __DB__
     - This file consists a __DBHelper__ Class